GabrielJomar/Flask_Sprittle/README.md

 1. Clone the repository
 2. Navigate to the project directory
-3. Install the required dependencies (python,flask,Opencv)
+3. Install the required dependencies (python,flask,Opencv,Mysql,Mysql.connector)
+4. Create a folder named 'templates' int the same directory as the flask application and store all html files in it.
+5. Make sure mysql is connected and database and table are created in the name 'video' and 'signup'.
-4. Run the Flask application
+6. Run the Flask application
-5. Open your web browser and go to `http://localhost:5000` to access the application.
+7. Open your web browser and go to `http://localhost:5000` to access the application.

 ## Usage